deephyper/deephyper/docs/developer_guides/build_and_release.rst

 **For final release only**:

-9. build and publish the wheel to `https://test.pypi.org/`: `python setup.py testupload`

-10. try to install the wheel upload to Test PyPI: `python setup.py testinstall`

-11. build and publish the wheel to `https://pypi.org/`: `python setup.py upload`
+Follow the instructions in the `Python Packaging User Guide <https://packaging.python.org/en/latest/tutorials/packaging-projects/#generating-distribution-archives>`_ to build and publish the package to PyPI.

-12. try to install the wheel upload to PyPI: `pip install deephyper==$VERSION`
+9. Remove old builds that may be in the project root directory with ``rm -rf dist``.

+10. Install the latest version of build and twine with ``pip install --upgrade build twine``.

+11. Build the package with ``python -m build``.

+12. Upload the built package to PyPI using ``twine upload dist/*``.